“Lucky, Elegant & Aspirational” — The Curious Allure Of Long Nail Beds

 AdvertisementADVERTISEMENT

-With thousands of nail salons in Australia alone, the modern equivalent of this power pose would likely be a nail selfie.
+With an estimated 56,300 nail salons in the USA alone, the modern equivalent of this power pose would likely be a nail selfie.
 Whether you opt for gels, acrylics or regular polish, it has become second nature to post our nails online, but a quick scroll through the hundreds of millions of Pinterest and Instagram photos proves that manicures on long nail beds are by far the most popular.

 Why are long nail beds deemed more beautiful?